Refinance To Pay Off Debt: Is It Right For You?

 As you can see, a hefty amount of math is required when evaluating loan costs for a refinance.
 Fortunately, the Rocket Mortgage® refinance calculator crunches the numbers for you, giving you the results of getting a new loan versus keeping your current debts.
 It can show you whether lowering your monthly payment or cashing out your equity is the right move.

-Refinancing gives three main options for paying off debt.
+There are three main options for refinancing to pay off debt.
 While equity allows you to knock out large debt balances, you can also adjust the costs of your current mortgage balance to provide a financial benefit.
 Here are the details.

 Cash-Out Refinance